rohlem/benmet/examples/tutorial/Lua/tutorial.md

 finished
 ```

-As this is our sampling step however, we usually want a request for new samples to re-execute the program.
+This is because `benmet` recognizes parameterizations you have used before (by their hash, which is used as run directory name).

-The solution to this is to declare a special input parameter, named "RUN-id".
-This is a special parameter that always defaults to a unique value.
+For prerequisite steps, such as building a program from source code, this behaviour is pretty handy.
+However, as this is our sampling step , we usually want a request for new samples to re-execute the program.

-We can do this by adjusting the output printed by our 'inputs' command to `{"RUN-id":""}`.
-(You can either change the outer quotes, to `''`, or `[[` and `]]`, or use a backslash to escape nested quotation marks as `\"` ).
+The solution to this is to declare a special input parameter, named "RUN-id". `benmet` always defaults this parameter to a unique value.

+To do this, just add an entry `"RUN-id":""` to the 'inputs' command response.
 Upon this change, repeated execution of the start command should no longer result in cache hits, instead always creating a new run directory in `./steps/execute-numgen/runs/` .

 ```sh
 $ <benmet> step.do execute-numgen --command start